tom-h/Intro-OpenRefine/README.md

 ## Creating a new project

-To get started, lets load a basic data source: the [language thesaurus](http://www1.aiatsis.gov.au/index.asp).
+To get started, lets load a basic data source: a [language thesaurus](http://www1.aiatsis.gov.au/index.asp) provided by [AIATSIS](https://aiatsis.gov.au).
+This thesaurus is a catalogue of language names.
 Here's the example from the explanatory header:

 ```
 Gamilaraay / Gamilaroi / Kamilaroi language (D23) (NSW SH55-12)